Summary

 • rate - The interest rate per period.

-• per - The payment period of interest.
+• per - The given payment period.

 • nper - The total number of payments for the loan.